AI SEO Statistics 2026: 9 Original Research Findings + 35 Verified Industry Data

 Traditional / fundamental SEO

-Maintaining the basics — site structure, technical health, keyword research, and on-page optimisation — as a stable foundation while adapting tactics around it.
+Maintaining the basics — site structure, technical health, keyword research, and on-page optimization — as a stable foundation while adapting tactics around it.

 16%